Making Almost Commuting Matrices Commute

 We gave above applications to quantum measurement.
 Another application of this result is to construct Wannier functions for any two dimensional quantum system for a spectral gap.
 In \cite{topo}, it was pointed out that given a two dimensional quantum system with a gap between bands, one could define an operator $G$ which projected onto the bands below the gap.
 Then, define the operator $X$ and $Y$ to measure $X$ and $Y$ position of particles, and define $GXG$ and $GYG$ as projections of $X$ and $Y$ into the lowest band.
 Let $\Vert X \Vert,\Vert Y \Vert=L$, where $L$ is the linear size of the system.
 Since the operator $G$ was constructed in \cite{topo} as a short-range operator, the commutator $\Vert [GXG,GYG] \Vert$ is small compared to $L^2$, and thus we can use the results here to construct a basis of Wannier functions which is localized in both the x- and y-directions.

-{\it Acknowledgments---} I thank Y. Ogata for pointing out a gap in the proof on the previous draft in the proof of the ``second property" (now the first property) and for many very useful discussions; while filling this gap in, I found the modification of the construction here which in fact leads to tighter bounds.
+{\it Acknowledgments---} I thank N. Filonov and I. Kachkovskiy for pointing out a mistake in the previous version.
+I thank Y. Ogata for pointing out a gap in the proof on the previous draft in the proof of the ``second property" (now the first property) and for many very useful discussions; while filling this gap in, I found the modification of the construction here which in fact leads to tighter bounds.
 I thank G. Bouch for useful comments.
 I thank T. J. Osborne and J. Yard for useful conversations, and I thank T. J. Osborne for many comments on a draft of this paper.
 I thank D. Poulin for explaining Jordan's lemma.
 This work was supported by U. S. DOE Contract No. DE-AC52-06NA25396.